cirosantilli/china-dictatorship/FAQ.md

 ## The Chinese masses are still uneducated, and not fit for free speech and democracy

 When will they be ready?
 Who decides?
 What if they think that they are ready now?

+## Do you hate China?

+On the contrary.
+China is my favorite country.
+It has many, many wonderful things.
+As Bjarne said:

+> There are only two kinds of programming languages: those people always bitch about and those nobody uses

+I only focus here on negative things to provide content that will activate the Great Firewall.

+## Are you a radical?

+Radical: I don't consider myself a radical because I actually have doubts about doing this sometimes.

+Also I don't consider the Chinese Government Evil or anything like that.
+To me, it's just another non-democratic empire like the Qing Dynasty. 共产朝 as I call them.
+But alas, I'm not the inventor of the expression: <http://web.archive.org/web/20161025220242/http://tieba.baidu.com/p/752094668>

+I never get mad.
+Only a slightly sad or annoyed sometimes.

+But I do admit that I am hard headed like almost all humans, and it is very unlikely that anything anyone says will change my mind about subjective political matters.

+In the end I just end up thinking about new replies to those arguments and adding them to this FAQ.

+But maybe no radical ever considers himself radical?
+Hmmm...

+## Are you a SJW?

+SJW: there is a seed of SJW in me.

+One major difference between me and the stereotypical SJW is that I never engage in lengthy discussions.

+I believe that you cannot change people's mind's, and that learning tech is more worthy of my time.

+I limit myself to listening as much as I can to learn new arguments.

+So the rationale of my actions is *not* to convince anyone, but rather:

+- increase the monetary cost of censorship by binding politics to tech
+- group up like minded people who don't like censorship

 ## Does your employer support this?